Skip to main content

 • stability

-The stability of the game is a mixed bag, with many users reporting significant bugs, frequent freezes, and graphical glitches that hinder gameplay.
-While some players have experienced smooth, bug-free sessions, the consensus is that the game remains in an early access state and requires further polishing to reach its full potential.
-Overall, it shows promise but is currently marred by instability issues that can detract from the experience.
+The stability of the game has received mixed reviews, with many players reporting frequent freezes, bugs, and UI issues that hinder gameplay.
+While some users have experienced smooth and bug-free sessions, the consensus is that the game is still in an early access state and requires further polishing to address its numerous stability problems.
+A few players noted improvements after updates, suggesting that the developers are actively working on enhancing the game's stability.

 • “Smooth, essentially bug-free gameplay.”